LuminosLabs/Quicksilver/README.md

 6. Open the **Markets** tab and add the expected markets for this payment.
 7. In Commerce Manager, go to **Administration > Order System > Meta Classes**.
 8. Click **Import/Export**, select **Import MetaData**.
-9. To populate the MetaData import screen, drag and drop the meta class file to upload, from the root of this repository in Commerce Manager\GooglePay\CyberSourceApplePayPaymentMetaClass.xml.
+9. To populate the MetaData import screen, drag and drop the meta class file to upload, from the Commerce Manager project Apps\Order\Payments\Plugins\CyberSourceApplePay\CyberSourceApplePayPaymentMetaClass.xml.
 10. Select the CybersourceApplePayPaymentMetaClass.xml in the MetaData import screen.
 Click **Start Import**.

 ---